How Congress, trial lawyers, unions hobble the U.S. in race with China to develop driverless cars

 “It gives auto and tech companies the ability to avoid all accountability through the use of forced arbitration clauses while eliminating fundamental rights that exist today for those injured in crashes,” American Association of Justice CEO Linda Lipsen said in a statement opposing the amendment.

-“Ultimately, the industry wants a license to use America’s roads as a test track, and evade responsibility when its technology injures or kills Americans,” she said.
+“Ultimately, the industry wants a license to use America’s roads as a test track and evade responsibility when its technology injures or kills Americans,” she said.

 There is bipartisan agreement, though, that the stakes are high in the competition with China.